 Next for the more fun steps – booking your flights and accommodation.
 Actually, once you book your flights your trip will feel that much more real, and you may feel a rush of excitement (this is what happens to us).

 When booking your accommodation you’ll find heaps of different types available.
 Such as hotels, hostels, apartments, and various others.
-Different accommodation can have different features and benefits.
+Different accommodations can have different features and benefits.
 Read our guide to help you work out what you need: How to Choose the Right Accommodation for Your Trip.
+As well as some of our top tips for finding places to stay.

-For flights, you’ll find various awesome tools available such as Google Flights, Kayak, Momondo and Skyscanner to name a few.
+For flights, you’ll find various flight comparision tools available such as WayAway, Skyscanner, Google Flights, Momondo and KAYAK to name a few.
+Of course if you book a package holiday deal then this will normally include both your flights and accommodation.

 Step 6: Get injections if required